This post may contain affiliate links. Please read our disclosure policy.

 2. Make the soup base.
 Add a large can of crushed tomatoes, vegetable or chicken stock, fresh basil, and a bit of salt.
 I like to add a pinch of sugar to combat the acidic tomatoes as well, but that’s a personal choice.
 Bring the soup to a boil, then cover and reduce the heat to low.
 Simmer for about 20-30 minutes.

-• Slice up a french baguette, butter it and grill in a hot skillet.
+• Slice up a French baguette, butter it and grill in a hot skillet.

 • Top with parmesan cheese and as the bottom side cooks, the cheese will melt.
+If it’s not melting, cover with a lid for 30 seconds.

 • Transfer to a plate and add a piece to each bowl when serving, so it can soak up all the tomato goodness.

+Can you double the recipe?
 Sure!
 You’ll want to make sure you have a 7-quart pot so it’s big enough to hold the soup.

-Absolutely!
-First, saute the sausage in a skillet on the stovetop with diced onion and garlic and drain the grease.
+Make it in a Slow Cooker: First, saute the sausage in a skillet on the stovetop with diced onion and garlic and drain the grease.
 Add the sausage, tomatoes, broth, and seasonings to the crockpot and cook on LOW for 3-4 hours.
 Add the tortellini, cover and cook for 30 minutes or until the tortellini is soft and tender.
 Add the spinach and cook for another 5-10 minutes.

 An overhead shot of tomato tortellini soup with sausage

-How to Store Leftovers
+How To Store Leftovers

 Storage: Store leftover soup in an airtight container in the fridge for up to 3-4 days.
 Reheat on the stovetop over low heat.
 Keep in mind that the tortellini may continue to absorb the liquid and become slightly mushy when reheated.